xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 This is what the Flutter module template provides.
-Executing `flutter create -t module xxx` produces a Flutter project containing an Android library and a Cocoapods pod designed for consumption by your existing host app.
+Executing `flutter create -t module xxx` produces a Flutter project containing an Android library and a CocoaPods pod designed for consumption by your existing host app.

 ## Android